 Top of the page

-A stroke occurs when a blood vessel in the brain is blocked or bursts.
+A stroke is damage to the brain that occurs when a blood vessel in the brain bursts or is blocked by a blood clot.
 Without blood and the oxygen it carries, part of the brain starts to die.
 The part of the body controlled by the damaged area of the brain can't work properly.

 There are two types of stroke:

-For a hemorrhagic stroke, treatment focuses on stopping the bleeding in the brain.
-Doctors may give you medicine or a transfusion with parts of blood, such as plasma.
-They may do surgery to drain the blood or to reduce pressure on the brain.
-Medicines may be used to control blood pressure, brain swelling, and other problems.
+For a hemorrhagic stroke, you may get medicine or a transfusion with parts of blood.
+This can stop the bleeding in the brain.
+You may have surgery or a procedure to repair an aneurysm or relieve pressure on the brain.
+You may get medicines to control blood pressure, brain swelling, and other problems.

 Health Tools help you make wise health decisions or take action to improve your health.

 There are two types of stroke: ischemic (say "iss-KEE-mick") strokes and hemorrhagic (say "heh-muh-RAW-jick") strokes.
 Ischemic strokes are the more common type.

 An ischemic stroke is caused by a blood clot that blocks blood flow to the brain.